 Here and now we're talking about your typical day out.
 6-8 hours at most, a group of 2-7 people, hunting down good snow and good terrain with minimal "faffing" around.
 Don't think too much about it; this is standard skiing.
-I'll follow with a post noting what I carry for more "specialized" missions.
+See the other posts noting what I carry for more "specialized" missions.

 - Darn Tough ski socks

-- Arc Teryx Gamma SK pants (or Flylow Bibs for super stormy days)
+- Arc Teryx Sawatch pants (or Arc Teryx Hardshell Bibs for super stormy days)

 - CAMP Magic pants (in the pack).